TokTok/website/README.md

-# website
+# An amazing website

-The new website with something better than Yst (also, change the title)
+The new website with something better than first one.

 ## Development